 While there are some ways of testing for omitted variables, the redundant ones are challenging to diagnose.
-Yes, we could look at the significance of variables (Section 5.3 of I. Svetunkov, 2022a) or compare models with and without some variables based on information criteria (Section 13.4 of I. Svetunkov, 2022a).
+Yes, we could look at the significance of variables (Section 7.1 of Svetunkov, 2022a) or compare models with and without some variables based on information criteria (Section 16.4 of Svetunkov, 2022a).
 Still, even if our approaches say that a variable is not significant, this does not mean that it is not needed in the model.
 There can be many reasons why a test would fail to reject H\(_0\), and AIC would prefer a model without the variable under consideration.
 So, it comes to using judgment, trying to figure out whether a variable is needed in the model or not.

 If the model contains redundant variables then it will overfit the data, which could lead to narrower prediction intervals and biased point forecasts.

 DriversKilled would be a redundant variable for the reasons explained in Section 14.1.
 Let us see what happens with the model if we include it: